-Rubber materials differ in terms of properties such as service temperature and thermal expansion.
-For example, silicone rubber profiles can withstand very low and very high temperatures, making them suitable for applications ranging from refrigerator and freezer seals to oven door seals.
-Neoprene rubber profiles provide good resistance to heat, as well as to oil and weathering.
+Solid silicone profiles can withstand temperature extremes and are suitable for applications ranging from refrigerator gaskets and freezer seals to oven door seals.
+Solid silicone extrusions also good for high-temperature gaskets.
+Solid neoprene profiles offer good resistance to heat, oil, and weathering.

-Elasto Proxy also offers solid rubber profiles made fromthermoplastic elastomers (TPEs).
-A group of rubber-like materials that combine the processing strengths of thermoplastics with the best qualities of thermoset rubbers, TPE has a higher material cost than other rubber materials.
+Solid TPE profiles are made of thermoplastic elastomers, a group of rubber-like materials that combine the processing strengths of thermoplastics with the best qualities of thermoset rubbers.
+These thermoplastic rubbers have a higher material cost than other rubber materials.
 Solid TPE profiles can be cost-effective for small runs, however, because thermoplastic elastomers cure right away.

-In addition to compound selection and durometer (hardness), buyers of solid rubber profiles need to consider part shape.
-Elasto Proxy offers standard and custom-fabricated rubber bumpers, c-channels, e-strips, glazing seals, j-seals, p-strips, quad, square and round cords, tubing, u-channels, rubber strips, locking and self-locking channels and zipper strips.
+In addition to compound selection and durometer (hardness), solid rubber profiles need are specified by part shape or cross-section.
+Types include rubber bumpers, c-channels, e-strips, glazing seals, j-seals, p-strips, quad, square and round cords, tubing, u-channels, rubber strips, locking and self-locking channels and zipper strips.